Last Updated on September 30, 2022 by Andrew Pirie

 Can anyone train hard enough that they can eventually run an 11-second 100-meter dash?

-As a sprint coach, the answer to this is definitely no. Let me start by saying I mainly trained female sprinters.
-But for this answer I will focus on male sprinters But I did work at a sports academy and had to scout sprinters.
+As a sprint coach, the answer to this is no. Let me start by saying I mainly trained female sprinters.
+But for this answer, I will focus on male sprinters, but I worked at a sports academy and scout sprinters.

-When I started at the academy there was only one guy there running around 12.2 for 100 meters.
-So the previous coaches had only been able to find a 12.2 guy in a population of let’s say 1 million in that particular province.
+When I started at the academy, only one guy was running around 12.2 for the 100-meter dash.
+So the previous coaches had only been able to find a 12.2 guy in a population of, let’s say, 1 million in that particular province.
 I started at the end of 2015 and was there till mid-2017.
 I was able to train that 12.2 guys to 11.4 for 100 meters.

 I’m talking High school kids here.
 Then I had to go out and recruit new athletes.
-At the tryouts, we had like 100 kids run the 100 meters.
-One Christian Senora ran 12.0 but he ran it in bare feet and didn’t know how to use his arms or run properly, he played a bit of neighborhood basketball but wasn’t from athletics, in 7 months I got him to 10.9 for 100 meters.
+At the tryouts, we had like 100 kids run the 100-meter dash.
+One Christian Senora ran 12.0, but he ran it in bare feet and didn’t know how to use his arms or run properly; he played a bit of neighborhood basketball but wasn’t from athletics; in 7 months, I got him to 10.9 for 100 meters.

-So if I had to estimate there wa probably about around 15, maybe max of 30 kids in the province who could run under 12 seconds, heck I had one who ran 10.9, but in the whole 5 years of the sports school, nobody had broken 11 sec, heck nobody since has come close to it from that province in the last 2 years.
+So if I had to estimate there were probably about around 15, maybe a max of 30 kids in the province who could run under 12 seconds, heck I had one who ran 10.9, but in the whole 5 years of the sports school, nobody had broken 11 sec in the 100-meter dash, heck nobody since has come close to it from that province in the last 2 years.

-Can anyone run under 11 sec for 100 meters here be some factors?
+Can anyone run under 11 sec for a 100-meter dash?
+Here be some factors?

 - Attitude and if the athlete is willing to commit to the training and do the work (some very talented kids with good genetics, but just weren’t willing to commit to the training.
 End up going home)